By DASHA LITVINOVA, AAMER MADHANI and COLLEEN LONG

 “I don’t accept anyone’s red line,” Biden said.

 White House press secretary Jen Psaki said Friday that the administration would coordinate with European allies if it moved forward with sanctions.
 She alluded to Russia’s 2014 annexation of Crimea, the Black Sea peninsula that had been under Ukraine’s control since 1954.
+Russia has also backed separatists in eastern Ukraine in a 7-year conflict that has cost over 14,000 lives.

 “We know what President Putin has done in the past,” Psaki said.
 “We see that he is putting in place the capacity to take action in short order.”